rxcle/rxindi-support/help.md

 The `COMPONENT` statement starts an implicit _block_ containing the content and statements directly following the Component statement.
 As will other _block_ types, the end of the definition is indicated explicitly using `END` (`.`) or implicitly by the end of the current Story or end of the multi-statement Placeholder.

-Component definitions in of itself do nothing.
+Component definitions by themselves do nothing.
 You must explicitly reference a component in order for it to be instantiated and processed.
 Components can be instantiated using `PLACE` (`@`) by providing their name and optionally data context.

 Because Component definitions are not part of the normal document content you can define them off-page, e.g. in a text frame on the pasteboard or on an otherwise unused master page.
 This is however not a strict requirement you can define Components in the same Story as where you reference them if you like.